rosscg/crisis-data/README.md

 > $ src/redis-server
 > ```

+You may need to install SSL certificates if using python 3.6, simply run /Applications/Python 3.6/Install Certificates.command as explained here: https://bugs.python.org/issue28150
 Clone this project and open directory.
 Create virtual environment and install dependencies.
 Pip should be included in the venv, otherwise may need to install manually.
 The pip command below avoids using cache due to pip bug:

 > ```